streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Overview

-Substreams sinks provide the ability to pipe data extracted from a blockchain to various types of files-based persistence solutions.
+The `substreams-sink-files` tool provides the ability to pipe data extracted from a blockchain to various types of files-based persistence solutions.
 A few available options include [BigQuery](https://cloud.google.com/bigquery), [Clickhouse](https://clickhouse.com), custom scripts and other related data storage and processing tools accepting a file format.
 For example, you could extract all of the ERC20, ERC721, and ERC1155 transfers from the Ethereum blockchain and persist the data to a files-based store.

-After a sink has been created and starts running, an automated ingestion task can be setup to have BigQuery, or another files-based storage solution, ingest the data.
+Substreams modules are created and prepared for the sink tool.
+After the sink tool us rurnning, automated ingestion tasks can be setup to have BigQuery, or other files-based storage solution, ingest the data.

 As an example, you could use `substreams-sink-files` to sink data in `jsonl` format to a [Google Cloud Storage (GCS)](https://cloud.google.com/storage) bucket and configure a BigQuery Transfer job to run every 15 minutes.
 The scheduled job ingests the new files found in the GCS bucket where the data was written.

 ### Accompanying code example